aldenso/gitsearch/README.md

     $ ./gitsearch -h
     Usage of ./gitsearch:
       -l string
-      shorthand for -lang
+        	shorthand for -lang.
       -lang string
-      indicate a language for search
+        	indicate a language for search.
       -login string
-      indicate username for a repo search
+        	indicate username for search a repo search.
       -p string
-      shorthand for -pattern
+        	shorthand for -pattern.
+      -paging int
+        	set per page limit. (default 100)
       -pattern string
-      indicate the pattern you are looking for
+        	indicate the pattern you are looking for.
-    -r	shorthand for -repo
+      -r	shorthand for -repo.
       -repo
-      indicate the pattern you are looking for (don't combine with -user|-u) -u	shorthand for -user
+        	indicate the pattern you are looking for (don't combine with -user|-u).
+      -u	shorthand for -user.
       -user
         	search for a user.

 Search for repos for username "aldenso".